Restrictions, Waivers & MBP

 For procedures listed as "restricted" on your policy, we will only pay a benefit called a Public Hospital Benefit.
 This means you will be covered in a shared ward of a public hospital, but it won't go anywhere near covering you for the cost of staying in a private room in public hospital (generally covers around 50% of the cost) or in a private hospital (generally covers between 5% and 30% of the cost).

 We will only pay for part of the restricted procedure, and you'll have to pay the difference.
 You may need a higher level of hospital cover if you think you may need to have a restricted procedure done in the future.

 For example, if hip or knee replacements are restricted on your health cover and you go to private hospital for one of these procedures, your health cover will only pay a small part of your hospital costs.
 You'll have to pay considerable out-of-pocket expenses towards your treatment.

-Please note you will not be covered for theatre or surgeons' fees for procedures performed by a podiatrist as these services are not eligible for a rebate through Medicare.
+It’s important to know exactly what you’re covered for if you need podiatric surgery.
+Please note you will not be covered for theatre or specialist fees for procedures performed by a Podiatric Surgeon as these services are not eligible for a rebate through Medicare.

 If you are covered for Restricted Hospital Benefits Only, your hospital accommodation will be covered as a private patient in a shared ward in a public hospital.